hammadansari16/-YouTube-Data-Analysis/README.md

 # -YouTube-Data-Analysis

-This project focuses on scraping and analyzing YouTube data using Python.
-It collects video-related information from YouTube and performs exploratory data analysis to uncover insights about content performance and audience engagement.
+This project focuses on scraping and analyzing data from some of India’s most popular YouTubers:

- Features
+Raj Shamani

+DhruvRathee

+The Deshbhakt

+Mohak Mangal

+The aim is to uncover insights about content trends, engagement patterns, and audience interactions using data-driven methods.

+## Project Workflow

+1. API Setup

+2. Generated an API key using the YouTube Data API v3

+3. Channel Identification

+Retrieved channel IDs for each YouTuber to uniquely identify their channels.

+4. Data Extraction

-Scraping YouTube video data (title, views, likes, comments, etc.)
+Fetched video details (title, publish date, views, likes, comments, etc.) using API calls.

-Data cleaning and preprocessing for analysis
+5. Data Cleaning & Preparation

+Structured the dataset into a usable format with Pandas.

-Exploratory data analysis (EDA) on video performance
+6. Exploratory Data Analysis (EDA)

+Analyzed metrics like: Views, Published Date, etc to check their datatypes and converting them into strings when required

+7. Visualization

-Visualizations to identify trends and patterns
+Created barplot to highlight patterns across creators.

-Insights into factors that influence video popularity and engagement

-This project demonstrates how Python can be applied in web scraping and data analysis to extract meaningful insights from social media platforms.